-But really, i do enjoy his "needing" me at this stage and am grateful that we get to spend more time together these days as i know some day i'll be the one who will be seeking for his company instead.
+But really, I do enjoy his "needing" me at this stage and am grateful that we get to spend more time together these days as I know some day I'll be the one who will be seeking for his company instead.

-There are a couple of ways that this can be achieved ranging from buying properties with built-in profits and gearing up, using other people's funds/names to truly zero money down deals that come with other risks.
+There are a couple of ways that this can be achieved ranging from buying properties with built-in profits and gearing up, using other people's funds/names to truly no money down deals that come with other risks.

 If you have read my previous post on How To Find Firesale Deals with Built-In Profits in this market, this is part 2 which carries on from there.

-If you have not, i recommend that you start from there so that you can follow my train of thought.
+If you have not, I recommend that you start from there so that you can follow my train of thought.

 1. Taking out an equity loan (aka term loan, refinancing or gearing up) on your current property to re-invest.

 2. Forming a company with investors to buy a commercial or industrial property.